mixpanel/docs/pages/docs/access-security/single-sign-on/okta.md

 - **Push New Users:** New users created through Okta and assigned to the application will be created in Mixpanel.
 - **Push Profile Updates:** Updates made to the assigned user's supported profile attributes (First Name, Last Name, Email) through Okta will be pushed to Mixpanel.
 - **Push User Deactivation:** Deactivating the user or removing the user from the application through Okta will deactivate the user in Mixpanel (or delete the account if specified).
-- **Reactivate Users:** Reassigning a previously unassigned user to the application will reactivate the user’s account in Mixpanel.
+- **Reactivate Users:** Reassigning a previously unassigned user to the application will reactivate the user's account in Mixpanel.

 #### Configuration Setup